ng-consult/ng1-server/README.md

 npm install angular.js-server
 ```
 -->

+# Caching and rendering rules

+There are 3 configuration files, all filled up with regexes.

+**serverRenderRules.yml**

+Tells the server which URL it should pre-render.
+Those not pre-rendered will return the original HTML.

+`strategy` is `always` or `never`
+`rules[]` contains a list of Regexes.
+If strategy is always, then every URL matching this list will be pre-rendered.
+Otherwise they will be ignored.

+**serverCacheRules.yml**

+Now the URL is pre-rendered, should the server cache this URL for next time?

+**slimerRestCacheRules.yml**

+Configures what dependencies / REST url will be cached.

+ex1: Scripts dependencies, want to cache all calls to angular-ui ? angular-material? your sources?
+This is recommended because this will greatly improves the pre-rendering speed.

+ex2: Some $http rest calls are known to be static?
+Some other changes once in a while?
+You can cache them too !

+Both `serverCacheRules.yml` and `slimerRestCacheRules.yml` files format specification follows [redis-url-cache config file format](https://ng-consult.github.io/redis-url-cache/api.html#config.cache-rules).

 #WIP

 This work is incomplete and in progress - DON'T use it on prod withouth prior testing.